Program Goal & Objectives

 Office Assistance Visits

-The Records Manager (RM) has started to visit offices across campus and if a department/area Record Coordinator (RC) needs help with a record related issue they can call or email the RM to schedule an appointment (firstname.lastname@example.org, or 208-282-3045).
+Record Coordinators (RC) that need help with a record related issue may call or email the RM to schedule an appointment (email@example.com, or 208-282-3045).

 Please contact the RM to schedule individual/department records training.
 The next scheduled class will be held in late January or early February 2016.